Ann Coulter: Lesbian, gay, and bisexual rights

 Since the 1990s, Coulter has had many acquaintances in the LGBT community.
 She describes herself as "the Judy Garland of the Right", reflecting Garland's large fan base from the gay community.
 In the last few years before 2015 she attracted LGBT fans, namely gay men and drag queens.

 Coulter opposes same-sex marriage, opposes Obergefell v.
 Hodges, and supports, after previously saying she did not, a federal U.S. constitutional amendment defining marriage as a union of one man and one woman.
 She claims her opposition to same-sex marriage "wasn't an anti-gay thing" and that "It's genuinely a pro-marriage position to oppose gay marriage".
 Coulter claims that same-sex marriage would "ruin gay culture", because "gays value promiscuous sex over monogamy".

 In an October 2003 C-SPAN debate, Coulter said there was nothing in the US Constitution about same-sex marriage and that she did not think she had taken a position yet on the issue of same-sex marriage.
 When asked, hypothetically, as Supreme Court of the United States (SCOTUS) judge, if she would overturn a state statutorily legalizing same-sex marriage, she said she would not.
 When asked if she would support a federal U.S. constitutional amendment defining marriage as a union of one man and one woman, she said she did not because she thought it was pointless as SCOTUS wasn't correctly interpreting the constitution as it is according to her.
 On November 18, 2003, the day Goodridge v.
-Department of Public Health was decided, she began helping to launch a national effort to amend the U.S. Constitution to prevent same-marriage.
+Department of Public Health was decided, she began helping to launch a national effort to amend the U.S. Constitution to prevent same-sex marriage.

 Coulter also opposes civil unions and privatizing marriage.
 When addressed with the issue of rights granted by marriage, she said, "Gays already can visit loved ones in hospitals.
 They can also visit neighbors, random acquaintances, and total strangers in hospitals—just like everyone else.
 Gays can also pass on property to whomever they would like."
 She also stated that same-sex sexual intercourse was already protected under the Fourth Amendment, which prevents police from going into your home without a search warrant or court order.